leftymitt/other-peoples-money/md/01-our-financial-oligarchy.md

 decides that it shall sell the securities to himself.
 The fact that there are other directors besides the banker on the Board does not, in practice, prevent this being the result.
 The banker, who holds the purse-strings, becomes usually the dominant spirit.
-Through voting trusteeships, exclusive financial agencies, membership on executive or finance committees, or by mere directorships, J. P.
+Through voting-trusteeships, exclusive financial agencies, membership on executive or finance committees, or by mere directorships, J. P.
-Morgan & Co., and their associates, held such financial power in at least thirty-two transportation systems, public utility corporations and industrial companies — companies with an aggregate capitalization of $17,273,000,000.
+Morgan & Co., and their associates, held such financial power in at least thirty-two transportation systems, public utility corporations and industrial companies--companies with an aggregate capitalization of $17,273,000,000.
 Mainly for corporations so controlled, J. P. Morgan & Co. procured the public marketing in ten years of security issues aggregating $1,950,000,000.
 This huge sum does not include any issues marketed privately, nor any issues, however marketed, of intra-state corporations.
 Kuhn, Loeb & Co. and a few other investment bankers exercise similar control over many other corporations.

-CONTROLLING SECURITY BUYERS
+Controlling Security Buyers

 Such control of railroads, public service and industrial corporations assures to the investment bankers an ample supply of securities at attractive prices;
 and merchandise well bought is half sold.
 But these bond and stock merchants are not disposed to take even a slight risk as to their ability to market their goods.
-They saw that if they could control the security-buyers, as well as the security-makers, investment banking would, indeed, be "a happy hunting ground";
+They saw that if they could control the security buyers, as well as the security-makers, investment banking would, indeed, be "a happy hunting ground";
 and they have made it so.

 The numerous small investors cannot, in the strict sense, be controlled; but their dependence upon the banker insures their being duly influenced.
 A large